mathewsrc/Fine-Tuning-Pretrained-Image-Classification-Model-with-AWS-SageMaker-and-TensorFlow/README.md

 Note: the dataset name was manually renamed to is-that-santa.
 The -d flag in convert_jpg_jpeg.sh stands for delete the orinal images and the -r for recursively converts images.

-Now we can upload files to AWS s3 running the following code:
+Now we can upload files to AWS s3:
 ```
 !aws s3 cp is_that_santa s3://{bucke-name}/datasets/ --recursive > /dev/null
 ```